Bumblebee00/libri/README.md

 # Da ottenere
 Early Retirement Extreme - Jacob Lund Fisker
 Your money or yout life - Vicky Robin
+The New Media Epidemic.
+The Undermining of Society, Family, and Our Own Soul - Jean-Claude Larchet

 # Ottenuti da leggere
 So good they can't ignore you - Cal Newport